Numerical Analysis of the 1-D Parabolic Optimal Transport Problem: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We have shown error bounds on the finite difference scheme for the 1-D parabolic optimal transport problem and provided relevant numerical examples.
+If the error conditions \eqref{errorConditions} are met, we have seen empirically that $\Delta^n_j U$ stays positive when calculating the optimal map, allowing for the application of Theorem \ref{theo: error bound}.
+We hope to further investigate this condition and prove that $\Delta^n_j U$ always stays positive in future work.

+The error given by \eqref{espError} provides a way to quantify the error at any given time step $n$, but it is not guaranteed to stay small as $n\to \infty.$ In practice, this is not detrimental to the efficacy of \eqref{finitedifference} as the scheme is only run for a finite number of time steps until it is within tolerance.
+We also hope to be able to bound the error in \eqref{finitedifference} for all $n$ in future work.

+We have a first order term in the error bound at the boundary, which adversely impacts our schemes accuracy in approximating \eqref{POT}.
+This does not seem to have much impact on the accuracy our scheme in approximating the optimal map as it is empirically it is still able to get within tolerance.
+In the future we hope to investigate how to replace this first order error term with a second order one in order to create a scheme that can more accurately approximate \eqref{POT}.

-Our research was only carried out for one spatial dimension.
+Additionally our research was only carried out for one spatial dimension.
 Further research is necessary to devise robust numerical methods for the optimal transport problem in two dimensions and higher.
 Additional work needs to be done to understand why piecewise functions used in the \eqref{POT} are able to converge to \eqref{OT} and proven mathematically.